wolfSSL/osp/Python/README.txt

 curl -O https://www.python.org/ftp/python/3.8.5/Python-3.8.5.tar.xz

-To build wolfSSL for use with Python 3.8.5, see the simple script build_wolfssl_master.sh which can be used to build wolfSSL sources, configure, and compile the library using the current wolfssl master branch code.
+To build wolfSSL for use with Python 3.8.5, see the simple script build_wolfssl.sh which can be used to build wolfSSL sources, configure, and compile the library using the current wolfssl master branch code.

 build_wolfssl.sh